gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 **Limitations:**

 * the task does not create ABAP transports, therefore, it requires an existing transport if the target ABAP package requires a transport
-* only Basic Authentication (user/password based authentication) as well as OAuth2 with the SAP Cloud Platform
+* only Basic Authentication (user/password based authentication) as well as OAuth2 with the SAP Business Technology Platform

 ## Example Configuration